 Supported CMS are currently PHP-based : WordPress, Joomla! and Drupal.
 There is also a “blank” implementation that should allow you to plug to your own CMS.
 For the first three, you will have to install a dedicated “plugin” or “module” (depending on the CMS) to make the connexion effective.
 See the dedicated page Extensions > Bridges for more info about versions supported and download links.

 Install the dedicated plugin in the CMS

 Download the Pydio-CMS-Bridges package from the dedicated page, and unzip it on your local computer.
 Locate the correct plugin from the content of the folder

 - 7.X: Drupal 7.X

-Deploy the plugin to your CMS, using its specific procedure.
+Deploy the plugin to your CMS, using their specific procedure.
 Activate and configure the plugin using the following parameters:

-- Pydio Installation Path: full path to Pydio on the server.
+- Pydio Installation Path: full path of Pydio on the server.
 Must be absolute, e.g. /var/www/pydio, or /home/mylogin/public_html/pydio, etc

 - Secret Key: this is a secret key that you set up on both sides (pydio and the CMS) to make sure they recognize each other.

 - Create Users: generally set to yes, this means that at login, if the user is not already in the Pydio base, it will be created automatically.
-See also the Readmes & How-Tos contained in the Bridges package to get more specific instruction for the CMS of your choice.
+See also the Readmes & How-Tos contained in the Bridges package to get more specific instruction for your CMS of choice.